 Definitive treatment algorithms are lacking due to the small number of patients that are encountered with this fracture, lack of long-term imaging follow up, and lack of randomized prospective data.

-The management of Bennet fracture is complex and best done with a multidisciplinary team that includes a hand surgeon, physical therapist and a orthopedic surgeon.
-When the fracture is enountered by the emergency department physician and nurse practitioner, it is important to refer the patient promptly to a hand surgeon.
-Poorly treated bennet fracture has a very high morbidity.
-Even after adewuate treatment, extensive rehabilitation is required.
-The outcomes for bennet fracture are guarded. (level V)
+The management of Bennet fracture is complex and best done with an interprofessional team that includes a hand surgeon or orthopedic surgeon, specialty care nurse, and physical therapist.
+When the fracture is encountered by the emergency department physician and nurse practitioner, it is important to refer the patient promptly to a hand surgeon.
+Poorly treated bennet fracture has very high morbidity.
+Even after adequate treatment, extensive rehabilitation is required.
+An orthopedic nurse provides patient and family education, assists with referrals, and provides status updates to the team.
+The outcomes for Bennet fracture are guarded.
+[Level 5]

 |||Traumatic dislocations and instability of the trapeziometacarpal joint of the thumb., Edmunds JO,, Hand clinics, 2006 Aug [PubMed PMID: 16843802]|